almendria/laws/constitution.md

 ¶4.
 Everyone below the age of 17 must not directly serve in armed conflict unless the individual decides to serve on armed conflict.

 ¶5.
 No one shall be subjected to arbitrary arrest, detention, or exile.

-¶6.
-Everyone is entitled to a fair and public hearing to determine whether they are guilty of the criminal charges against them.
+¶6.Everyone is entitled to a fair and public hearing to determine whether they are guilty of the criminal charges against them.

 ¶7.
 Everyone charged with an offense has the right to be presumed innocent until proven guilty according to law.

 ¶8.
 Everyone has the right to leave any country, including their own.

 ¶9.